Have you ever heard the story of Kokopelli? He may well have been the first to barter as well as the first salesman.

 One legend describes him as a trader who traveled from tribe to tribe bartering and trading trinkets and foods from all the varied Indian tribes around the country.

-Many believe that Kokopelli was not just a trader but also a story teller as well as a messenger, bringing information and news gathered from other tribes.
+Many believe that Kokopelli was not just a trader but a storyteller as well as a messenger, bringing information and news gathered from other tribes.
 Also somewhat of a musician, Kokopelli announced his arrival (securing his identity and safety) by playing his flute as he approached a community.

 He had other "talents" (being a fertility god) but that part of the story would take us WAY off topic.